 If all of the offers of support are not fruitful, school may issue a Penalty Notice, in line with the Herts.
 County Council guidelines.
-School will consider if the child's needs are being met and if the child is being neglected, as a result of non-attendance at school, school will report this to Children's Services.
+School will consider if the child's needs are being met and if the child is being neglected, because of non-attendance at school, school will report this to Children's Services.